If you’re facing a life-changing disability that affects your ability to work and you have student loans, you might wonder, “What next?”

 This is a huge change.
 Before, borrowers received a 1099-C form and had to report the forgiven amount to the IRS since forgiven loans were considered taxable income.
 If you got six figures of debt forgiven, that could result in a hefty tax bill.
 If you’re already disabled and can’t work to pay back your debt, it would be difficult to pay an unexpected tax bill like this.

 However, here’s the caveat: The amount that’s forgiven may still be considered taxable by the state.
-Consider contacting a tax professional to get more information.
+Borrowers in Arkansas, Alabama, Mississippi, and Pennsylvania should consider contacting a tax professional to get more information.

 If you’re interested in pursuing student loan forgiveness disability discharge options, start by looking through the eligibility requirements.
 Once you’ve determined that you qualify, get your preliminary appointments set so you can get the disability designation to have your loans discharged.